US appeals court allows Trump tariffs to remain longer

 Arguments are scheduled for July 31, the court order showed, meaning the tariffs are likely staying in place for at least two more months.

+Trump called the decision a “great and important win for the US” in a post on Truth Social early Wednesday.

-The US Court of International Trade ruled in May that Trump had overstepped his authority with across-the-board global levies this year.
+The US Court of International Trade ruled in May that Trump had overstepped his authority with across-the-board global levies.

 It blocked most of the sweeping duties from going into effect, prompting the Trump administration’s challenge.